 Behind the scenes, DigitalOcean’s managed PostgreSQL clusters use PgBouncer, a popular PostgreSQL connection pooling application.
 Clusters provide 25 connections per 1 GB of RAM.
 While 3 connections are reserved per cluster for maintenance, all remaining connections can be allocated to connection pools.

 From there, click the database to which you’d like to add a connection pool, then click the Connection Pools tab at the top.
 If you haven’t added any connection pools yet, click Create a Pool.
-This will open a form to input some basic settings about the pool:
+This opens a form to input some basic settings about the pool:

 The Pool Name doesn’t affect how your pool functions, but it must be unique and it cannot be edited one once the pool is created.
 To rename a pool you must delete it, create a new one, and update the connection information in your application.